wq/wq.app/packages/router/README.md

----
-order: 16
-indent: true
----

-wq/router.js
+@wq/router
 ========

-[wq/router.js]
+[@wq/router]

-**wq/router.js** is a [wq.app] module providing a convenient router API that overlays the [jQuery Mobile] page navigation system.  wq/router.js supports [PJAX-style] page navigation by capturing URL changes and "responding" with locally-rendered HTML pages.
+**@wq/router** is a [wq.app] module providing a convenient router API that overlays the [jQuery Mobile] page navigation system.  @wq/router supports [PJAX-style] page navigation by capturing URL changes and "responding" with locally-rendered HTML pages.

-If you are using both [wq.app] and [wq.db] together, you may be interested in [wq/app.js], a higher-level module that automatically registers the appropriate routes for applications via the [wq configuration object].
-You should only need to use wq/router.js directly in the following cases:
+If you are using both [wq.app] and [wq.db] together, you may be interested in [@wq/app], a higher-level module that automatically registers the appropriate routes for applications via the [wq configuration object].
+You should only need to use @wq/router directly in the following cases:

-  * When wq/app.js cannot be used due to an incompatible server structure
+  * When @wq/app cannot be used due to an incompatible server structure
   * When you need to register additional URL routes that have no server equivalent, or aren't easily described by the wq configuration object
   * When you need custom handlers for page events other than initial rendering, e.g. `pageshow`, `pageinit`, etc.

 ## API

-`wq/router.js` is typically imported via [AMD] as `router`, though any local variable name can be used.
+`@wq/router` is typically imported via [AMD] as `router`, though any local variable name can be used.

 ```javascript
 // myapp.js